minetest-mods-camp/arena_lib/README.md

 ### Dependencies
 Default
 [signs_lib](https://gitlab.com/VanessaE/signs_lib) by Vanessa Dannenberg
-(soft) [Parties](https://gitlab.com/zughy-friends-minetest/parties) by me: use it to be sure to join the same arena/team with your friends
+(optional) [Parties](https://gitlab.com/zughy-friends-minetest/parties) by me: use it to be sure to join the same arena/team with your friends

 #### Add-ons
 [Hub Manager](https://gitlab.com/zughy-friends-minetest/hub-manager) by me: use it if you're aiming for a full minigame server